KILTprotocol/docs/docs/concepts/02_Credentials/04_attestation.md

 Once this is done, the attester:

-- creates an `AttestedClaim` object from the `RequestForAttestation` and the attestation objects
+- creates an `Credential` object from the `RequestForAttestation` and the attestation objects
-- encrypts the `AttestedClaim` object
+- encrypts the `Credential` object
-- sends the encrypted `AttestedClaim` object back to the claimer.
+- sends the encrypted `Credential` object back to the claimer.

 The claimer then stores the attestation in their own wallet and can use it as they wish.